 “These six things doth the Lord hate: yea, seven are an abomination unto him:… hands that shed innocent blood,….” – Proverbs 6:17

-I know this is such a morbid topic but I think it is very important for people to know that voices in one’s head telling a person to kill or commit some other kind of harm others is fundamentally a spiritual issue (I addressed this issue previously here).
-Quite simply, the source of the voices are demons, most likely indwelled in the person.
+I know this is such a morbid topic but, I think, it is crucial for people to know that voices in one’s head telling a person to kill or commit some other kind of harm to others is fundamentally a spiritual issue (I also addressed this issue here).
+Quite simply, the source of the voices are demons, most likely indwelt in the person.
 The person who has such an issue needs the Lord Jesus Christ for deliverance.

 Today, satan’s kingdom is still very active in influencing people to commit murder.
 There are many news reports of people who committed atrocities who have claimed voices compelled the person to do it.
 I seriously doubt the perpetrators lied when they made the claim voices told them to do it.
 Hearing voices is surprisingly not so uncommon.
 It is estimated that 5% to 28% of the general population hear voices [source].

-Previously, I made a post addressing the Florida school shooter, Nikolas Cruz, hearing voices telling him to commit his horrible crimes to expose and emphasize such voices are from real demonic entities.
-Just recently there was a mass shooting (yes, another one!) in Dayton, Ohio, where 9 people’s lives were lost, including the perpetrator’s little sister.
-The perpetrator, who made a tweet with hashtags in honor of satan and made scrawlings in his notebook with a pentagram and the words ‘Hail Lucifer,’ also said he heard voices.
+Recently, I made a post addressing the Florida school shooter, Nikolas Cruz, who heard voices telling him to commit his horrible crimes to expose and emphasize such voices are from real demonic entities.
+Recently there was a mass shooting (yes, another one!) in Dayton, Ohio, where 9 people’s lives were lost, including the perpetrator’s little sister.
+The perpetrator, who made a tweet with hashtags honoring satan and made scrawlings in his notebook with a pentagram and the words ‘Hail Lucifer,’ also said he heard voices.

 A snippet of the news report reads: